maimond23/1.3-Assignment-Brown/README.md

-did one-hot-encoding to bring accuracy to 85%
+did one-hot-encoding to bring accuracy pf logistic regresion to 85%

+used random forest to get accuracy of 86%